Skip to main content

 1. In the input box, type the changes you want to make to the plan (e.g., “Implement dark mode when the toggle is clicked”) and press enter.

-2. Once the plan is updated, click the Approve Plan & Start Coding button to accept it and begin the code generation process.
+2. Once the plan is updated, click Approve Plan & Start Coding to confirm the plan and begin code generation.

 Generate code